The next step is understanding the different instruments of measure on the market.

 It helps to think back to something most of us learned in grade school: ROYGBIV, which is the visible spectrum.
 Without getting too technical, a spectrophotometer measures how much light reflects from the sample in the visible spectrum (between 400 and 700 nanometers) in 10 nanometer increments and reports that as percent reflectance.
 The reflectance data is then used by the color software to calculate values that represent the lightness, chroma (or brightness), and hue of the sample.

 In the case of color measurement instruments, variety is a very good thing.
-There are specific instruments for specific markets and a range of products within those markets.
+There are specific instruments of measure for specific markets and a range of products within those markets.
 We’ll get into this in more detail soon, but at the simplest level, color measurement instruments can be divided into three categories:

 Benchtops are primarily used for labs and stationary environments